Jonathan Schoop Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff last season ranked 19th in MLB.
+- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in the league.

-- The Red Sox's 4.54 team ERA ranked 25th among all league pitching staffs.
+- The Red Sox's 4.54 team ERA ranked 25th across all league pitching staffs.

-- The Red Sox surrendered 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- The Red Sox will look to Houck (1-0) in his second start this season.
+- The Red Sox are sending Crawford (0-1) out to make his second start of the season.

-- In his most recent time out on Sunday, the righty tossed five innings against the Baltimore Orioles, allowing three earned runs while surrendering five hits.
+- The right-hander last pitched on Monday against the Pittsburgh Pirates, when he threw four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.